Top brunch (and lunch) hangouts in Rome

 brunch-giano-restaurant-w-rome

 Every Sunday morning the delicious Bella brunch takes place at the Giano Restaurant in W Rome.
-For 50 euros per person, guests can taste a selection of delicacies prepared by Executive Chef, Nicola Zamperetti.
-The menu varies every week and includes shared appetizers, a choice of first course, and desserts created by Pastry Chef, Fabrizio Fiorani.
-Everything is served directly at the table for an unforgettable gastronomic experience.
+For 70 euros per person, guests can taste a selection of delicacies prepared by Executive Chef, Adriano Rausa.
+The menu varies every week and includes a rich buffet, 2/3 first courses a welcome drink, water and coffee, and the desserts buffet created by Pastry Chef, Fabrizio Fiorani.

 Coromandel